 The school is extremely fortunate with its communication links.
 The Seven Sisters tube station on the Victoria Line is only a few minutes walk away from the school as is South Tottenham station on the North London Link line which provides the overground train service to the school.
 Markfield Park and Gladesmore Community School are less than one minute walk away.
 The area is a rich resource for local geographical, historical and environmental work.

 Crowland Primary School is the feeder school for Gladesmore Community School and we have strong links with the school supporting each other and the community we live in.
-Since the Tottenham riots in 2011 Gladesmore students and staff, with the help of some celebrity friends, released a charity single and music video called Everybody Dreams in 2012.
-Some of our former pupils played a big part in this and we are very proud of their achievement.

 To visit the Glademore Community School website, click here.